LAST UPDATED: 2/15/24 – Australian Entry Requirements

 Australia VISA Requirements

-Requirement: An Electronic Travel Authority VISA is Required.
+Requirement:Â An Electronic Travel Authority VISA is Required.

-In order to visit Australia, you must apply for and be granted an Electronic Travel Authority (ETA) VISA before you arrive in Australia.
-You should not attempt to obtain an ETA VISA when you arrive in Australia as you will not be able to enter the country without one and may not be allowed on your flight to Australia if you haven’t obtained one.
-While the ETA VISA process is fairly quick and you typically get your answer back within hours, you shouldn’t wait until the last minute to apply in case there is an issue and you aren’t approved.
-Waiting until the last minute will not give you much time to look into the issue.
+To visit Australia, you must apply for and be granted an Electronic Travel Authority (ETA) VISA before you arrive in Australia.
+You should not attempt to obtain an ETA VISA when you arrive in Australia as you will not be able to enter the country without one and may not be allowed on your flight to Australia if you haven’t obtained one.Â

-Booking One-Way Flights to Australia
+Booking Flights to Australia

-Requirement: Proof of a paid-for return flight is required to enter the country.
+Requirement:Â Proof of a paid-for return flight is required to enter the country.

 Australia Immunization Recommendations